-If any glass does break be sure to clean it up right away.
-Lights, snowglobes and other decorative elements can contain chemicals that can make your pup sick or small items that can pose choking hazards.
+If any glass does break, be sure to clean it up right away.
+Lights, snowglobes, and other decorative elements can contain chemicals that can make your pup sick or small items that can pose choking hazards.

 Outdoor blow-up decorations or figurines that play music or move can be scary to your pup.
-If your dog is showing signs of fear from your decor, you may want to put the offending object away.
+If your dog is showing signs of fear of your decor, you may want to put the offending object away.
 While it might be funny to watch your pup bark or growl at a life-sized reindeer, you do not want to cause your pup unnecessary stress.

-Dogs show signs of stress and anxiety by moving away from objects, licking and yawning.
-If you see your pup offering any of these behaviors around the decorations in your home, removing them or placing them in a room your pup doesn’t go in might be your best option.
+Dogs show signs of stress and anxiety by moving away from objects, licking, and yawning.
+If you see your pup offering any of these behaviors around the decorations in your home, removing them or placing them in a room, your pup doesn’t go in might be your best option.

 If you decorate a Christmas tree, you can invite your pet to hang out with you while you do it.
-To keep your pup from getting tangled in the lights or trying to eat the ornaments, bring their bed or a ‘place’ into the space and use the command go to your bed or go to your place so your dog has somewhere safe to stay.
-If this is a challenge for your pup you can offer a stuffed Kong, bone, or other long-lasting toys for them to work on while you decorate.
+To keep your pup from getting tangled in the lights or trying to eat the ornaments, bring their bed or a ‘place’ into the space and use the command go to your bed or go to your place, so your dog has somewhere safe to stay.
+If this is a challenge for your pup, you can offer a stuffed Kong, bone, or other long-lasting toys for them to work on while you decorate.

 If your pup gets into everything and you don’t feel comfortable having them around a tree or other holiday decor, consider making your space feel more festive using toys and blankets designed for dogs!
 A snowflake bed with a pillow and blanket is the perfect set this time of year.
 For a larger pup, this Christmas tree lounger will make any space feel more festive.
-If your dog sleeps in your bed, there are many brands that offer holiday themed sheets and blankets.
+If your dog sleeps in your bed, there are many brands that offer holiday-themed sheets and blankets.

 For pups on a mission to steal your stuffed animals, consider offering them their own.
-From a teddy bear in a holiday sweater to a Dreidel puzzle there are many pet safe options to choose from.
+From a teddy bear in a holiday sweater to a Dreidel puzzle, there are many pet-safe options to choose from.
 You can even buy a tennis ball wreath!

 If you love to bake lots of holiday cookies, you can include your pup in this tradition.
-We’ve rounded up a few great cookie recipes or you can look for a recipe including your pup’s favorite flavor.
-If you’re not a big baker, there are plenty of holiday-themed treats available in the stores and online -- no oven required!
+We’ve rounded up a few great cookie recipes, or you can look for a recipe including your pup’s favorite flavor.
+If you’re not a big baker, there are plenty of holiday-themed treats available in the stores and online — no oven required!